Jack-Works/async-call-rpc/docs/async-call-rpc.asynccallloglevel.requestreplay.md

 ## Remarks

-Do not use this options in the production environment because it will log a closure that captures the arguments of requests.
+Do not use this options in the production environment because it will log a closure that captures all arguments of requests.
 This may cause memory leak.